Sorting with Teams: Quantitative Analysis

-We next decompose the overall cross-sectional variance of log earnings into within- and between-firm components.
-Let $w_{ij}$ be log earnings of worker $i$ employed by firm $j$.
-Earnings in any year can be decomposed as:

-where $\bar{w}_j$ is average log earnings within firm $j$.
-The total cross-sectional variance is decomposed into within- and between firm components:
+We decompose the overall variance of log earnings into within- and between-firm components.
+Let $w_{ij}$ be log earnings of worker $i$ at firm $j$.
+Earnings can be written as $w_{ij} = \bar{w}_{j} + ( w_{ij} - \bar{w}_{j} )$, where $\bar{w}_j$ is average log earnings within firm $j$.
+The total variance is then:

-where $\theta_j$ is the cross-sectional employment share of firm $j$.\footnote{For a derivation of the variance decomposition formula (\ref{e:var_decomposition}) see, for example, \citet{Davis:1991} and \citet{Alvarez:2018}.
-The decomposition is employment-weighted and thus invariant to splitting a single firm into two replicas with half the firm's original size.} The first term is the variance of mean earnings across firms, or the between-firm variance.
-The second term is the employment weighted average of within-firm dispersion of employee earnings.
+where $\theta_j$ is the employment share of firm $j$.
+The first term is the variance of mean earnings across firms, or the between-firm variance.
+The second term is the average of within-firm dispersion of employee earnings weighted by employment.

-\Cref{t:decomposition} displays the decomposition of the variance of log earnings for 1981 and 2013.
-The left panel shows that the total empirical variance of log earnings in 1981, 0.65 log points, is for one-third attributed to differences in mean earnings between firms and for two-thirds to within-firm earnings dispersion.
+The variance of log earnings in 1981, 0.65 log points, is for one-third attributed to differences in mean earnings between firms and for two-thirds to within-firm earnings dispersion as documented by \citet{Song:2019}.
 From 1981 to 2013 the variance of log earnings increased by 0.20 log points to 0.85.
-Two-thirds of this increase is accounted for by increased differences in mean earnings across firms, while only a third is attributed to an increase in within-firm earnings dispersion.
+Two-thirds of this increase is attributed to increased differences in mean earnings across firms, while a third is attributed to an increase in within-firm earnings dispersion.